-INNOVATIONS IN CHILD HEALTH CARE IN ASIA
+CHILD HEALTH DELIVERY IN ASIA

-PAUL C.Y.
-CHEN
+PAUL C. Y. CHEN

-DELIVERING CHILD HEALTH CARE IN ASIA IN THE RECENT PAST
+DELIVERYING CHILD HEALTH CARE IN ASIA IN THE RECENT PAST

 The delivery of child care has traditionally taken the form of "vertical" programmes with "standard" technical contents, largely based upon a few models from the developed countries.
 These models were based on the provision of continuous supervision and preventive care for mothers and children in affluent societies where coverage is good.
-Consequently, during even recent decades, child health care has been delivered through highly trained professionals such as paediatricians supported by nurses and paramedics operating out of hospitals, out-patient departments, specialised child health clinics and MCH clinics, located both in towns as well as rural areas.
+Consequently, even during recent decades, child health care has been delivered through highly trained professionals such as paediatricians supported by nurses and paramedics operating out of hospitals, out-patient departments, specialised child health clinics and MCH clinics, located both in towns as well as rural areas.

-In more recent years, these vertical programmes have been integrated into rural health care systems developed in the form of health centres, subcentres and aid-posts, whilst others have been extended largely in the form of vertical programmes into rural areas.
+In more recent years, these vertical programmes have been integrated into rural health care systems developed in the form of health centres, sub-centres and aid-posts, whilst others have been extended largely in the form of vertical programmes into rural areas.

-Paul C.Y.
-Chen, MD, MPH, MSc, FFCM Professor, Social & Preventive Medicine Department Faculty of Medicine University of Malaya 59100 Kuala Lumpur, Malaysia Such developments have been a positive step forward and there has been an impressive impact on health, and infant deaths began a steep decline in Africa, Asia and Latin America.
-From around 200 per 1000 live births in 1950, for example, the infant mortality rate in the poorer half of the world fell to around 100 by 1975 - a drop of 50% in only a quarter of a century and success seemed to be within reach.
-In 1980, the General Assembly of the United Nations adopted the target of reducing infant mortality to 50 or less per 1000 live births in all nations by the year 2000.
+Such developments have been a positive step forward and there has been an impressive impact on health, and infant deaths began a steep decline in Africa, Asia and Latin America.
+From around 200 per 1000 live births in 1950, for example, the infant mortality rate in the poorer half of the world fell to around 100 by 1975, a drop of 50% in only a quarter of a century and success seemed to be within reach.
+In 1980, the General Assembly of the United Nations adopted the target of